Skip to main content

 What public court records show

-Public federal court records list Omnicare, Inc. as an employer in 16 employment matters between 2007 and 2021.
+Public federal court records list Omnicare, Inc. as an employer in 12 distinct federal employment cases between 2007 and 2021.

-Of the 9 matters with a recorded outcome, the most common were: 5 ended in a ruling for the employer, 2 were sent back to a lower court, 1 had a mixed result, and 1 were dismissed.
+Of the 7 trusted published opinions analyzed, the most common outcomes were: 2 ended in a ruling for the employer, 2 settled, 1 were dismissed, and 1 had a mixed result.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.